Chennaiyin FC

 Chennaiyin Football Club is an Indian professional football club based in Chennai, Tamil Nadu.
-The club competes in the Indian Super League, the top flight of Indian football.
-The club was founded in August 2014 during the inaugural season of the Indian Super League.
-One of the most successful clubs in the history of the league, it has won the Indian Super League title on two occasions, in the 2015,2017–18,seasons respectively.
+The club competes in the Indian Super League (ISL), the top flight of Indian football.
+The club was founded in August 2014 during the inaugural season of the ISL.
+It has won the ISL Cup title on two occasions, in the 2015, 2017–18 seasons respectively.